 Steam VR is free.

-I add a bullet to visualize the motion.
+Create a bullet as a moving asset to expericen the slow motion.

 I set Z to 7 in this example.